emedware/omni18n/README.md

 In case of PoC, only the root zone can be used.

-Note: The library is optimized to download only the missing parts through a user's browsing experience
+> :information_source: The library is optimized to download only the missing parts through a user's browsing experience

 > :warning: Zones are not different name spaces for text keys, each key is unique and has an associated zone